pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal-9.md

 ### Configure the Version

-After enabling the Apache Solr Index Server, configure the `pantheon.yml` for the platform environment.
-Before you install the Drupal search module, you need to specify the Solr version in the `pantheon.yml` to avoid incompatibilities.
+After you enable the Apache Solr Index Server, configure the `pantheon.yml` for the platform environment.
+Before you install the Drupal search module, specify the Solr version in the `pantheon.yml` to avoid incompatibilities.

 Currently, Solr 8 is only supported for Drupal 9 sites.

 Specify Solr 8 as the search version for Drupal 9 sites by adding the following to `pantheon.yml`: